-Cleo's worked in the Scottish third sector since deciding not to bother using her degree in chemistry.
+Cleo is Autonomy's Basic Income Lead and a co-founder of The Basic Income Conversation.
 She sees basic income as an opportunity for deep social change and thinks we need an idea as compelling and transformative as basic income at this point in history.
-Email: email@example.com
+Email: firstname.lastname@example.org

 We are not alone.
 The basic income movement is growing and vibrant.
 The Basic Income Conversation works alongside the UBI Lab Network, Basic Income UK, Basic Income Network Scotland and Citizen's Basic Income Trust to promote basic income across the UK.

 We're grateful to our funders Geoff Crocker from ubi.org and Mustardseed Trust for their core funding of our work this year and the hundreds of small donors who donate each month to help grow the Conversation.